hyperflow-wms/hyperflow-k8s-deployment/examples/workerpools/README.md

 <img src="https://github.com/hyperflow-wms/hyperflow-k8s-deployment/blob/master/examples/workerpools/worker-pool-model.svg" width="500">

-The implementation is based on a custom [WorkerPool operator](https://github.com/hyperflow-wms/hyperflow-worker-pool-operator).
+The implementation is based on a custom [WorkerPool operator](https://github.com/hyperflow-wms/hyperflow-worker-pool-operator) which creates the worker pool deployments and other resources required for their autoscaling.
 The [Keda autoscaler](https://keda.sh) enables scaling of the worker pool deployments based on the length of their task queues (implemented using RabbitMQ) and also scaling them to zero.

 If multiple worker pools run simultaneously, they will scale within the available resource quota, proportionally to the lengths of their task queues (tasks with longer queues will get a larger chunk of the available resources).